facebook pixel Skip to Main Content

 ISU Public Safety Officers travel with an Automated External Defibrillator (AED) to all medical incidents.

 Some buildings have special emergency boxes for an AED.
 These boxes are equipped with an audible alarm and will activate if the door is opened.
-A special key is required to silence the alarm.
+A special key is required to silence the alarms.

 • Notify Public Safety immediately in the event of a medical emergency requiring the use of the AED.